rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/load_balancer_tls_proxy/index.md

 ## How to use this module in a project

-Examples for using the Loadbalancer / TLS proxy module in a project are provided in the [rollyourown.xyz](https://rollyourown.xyz) [project template repository](https://github.com/rollyourown-xyz/ryo-project-template).
+Resources for using the Loadbalancer / TLS proxy module in a project are provided in the [rollyourown.xyz](https://rollyourown.xyz) [project template repository](https://github.com/rollyourown-xyz/ryo-project-template).
 Configuration of [HAProxy](https://www.haproxy.org/) and Certbot is done by provisioning Consul key-values during project deployment.

 ### Terraform modules